Round One Corporation: History

-The brand also plans to open stores in Asia-Pacific region including Russia and China.
+The brand also plans to open stores in the Asia-Pacific region.
+There is currently a location open in China, and a former location in Russia, which was divested in 2022.

 Arcade games

 In addition to American arcade games, Round One locations in the United States offer many exclusive Japanese arcade games, which is something that other arcades rarely or cannot offer.
-These include beatmania IIDX 29: CastHour, Dance Dance Revolution A3, Sound Voltex EXCEED GEAR, Groove Coaster, Wangan Midnight Maximum Tune 5 (addressed as Maximum Tune 5 for its American release), and Initial D Arcade Stage 8.
-They also exclusively offer the special 20th anniversary golden cabinet for Dance Dance Revolution A20 PLUS.
+These include maimai DX, beatmania IIDX 32: Pinky Crush, Dance Dance Revolution World, Sound Voltex EXCEED GEAR, Groove Coaster, Wangan Midnight Maximum Tune 5 (addressed as Maximum Tune 5 for its American release; currently released as its updated form Maximum Tune 5DX+), and Initial D Arcade Stage 8.
+They also exclusively offer the special 20th anniversary golden cabinet for Dance Dance Revolution World.
 Round One and Dave & Buster's are the only two entertainment centers in the United States that have e-AMUSEMENT, an online service integrated into some Konami arcade games.

+Round One also offers UFO catchers, a popular type of claw machine in Japan.